Global CucinaGlobal Cucina

 • Adjust the salt according to the salt content of the canned goods.

 May the squid ink and Carnaroli rice unite in a hug of flavors, as a true dish deserves.
-Enjoy every bite, it is the art of respecting the ingredients and letting them speak.
+Enjoy every bite, respecting the ingredients and their natural beauty.

 Ago Tanfossi signatureAgo Tanfossi signature